sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 ### A Broad, Emerging Coalition

-There have been numerous recent calls for evidence-based AI policy.
+Recently, there have been a number of prominent calls for evidence-based AI policy.
 For example, several California congressmembers and Governor Gavin Newsom recently argued against an AI regulatory bill in California by highlighting that it was motivated by mitigating future risks that have not been empirically observed:

 > There is little scientific evidence of harm of ‘mass casualties or harmful weapons created’ from advanced models.